sap-tutorials/Tutorials/tutorials/vora-setup-cloud/vora-setup-cloud.md

 ---
-title: How to create SAP HANA Vora developer edition in the Cloud
+title: How to create SAP Vora developer edition in the Cloud
-description: Create SAP HANA Vora developer edition in the public cloud using SAP Cloud Appliance Library (CAL)
+description: Create SAP Vora developer edition in the public cloud using SAP Cloud Appliance Library (CAL)
 tags: [  tutorial>beginner, products>sap-hana-vora, topic>big-data ]
 ---
 ## Prerequisites